GLOBAL MARKETS-Euro surges, stocks jump after eurozone deal

 “It’s inching closer to a banking union and the closer we get to a banking union would put (the EU) well on the road to a fiscal union.”

-Wall Street stocks opened sharply higher after share prices in Europe jumped more than 2 percent, spurred by soaring bank shares.
+Wall Street stocks opened sharply higher after share prices in Europe jumped 2.0 percent or more, spurred soaring bank shares.

-In Europe, the FTSE Eurofirst 300 index rose 2.7 percent, with banks up 4.0 percent.
-MSCI’s all-country world equity index also gained 2.7 percent and its emerging markets index climbed 3.3 percent.
+In Europe, the FTSE Eurofirst 300 index rose 2.3 percent, with banks up 3.9 percent.
+MSCI’s all-country world equity index gained 1.7 percent and its emerging markets index climbed 3.1 percent.

 The price of safe-haven German bonds headed lower - briefly pushing yields above their U.S. equivalents for the first time since early February - while prices for gold, oil and copper all rose.

-Yields on Italian 10-year debt fell to 5.864 percent from 6.192 percent the previous night, while yields on the Spanish equivalent fell to 6.478 percent, down from the close of 6.915 percent on Thursday.
+Yields on Italian 10-year debt fell 5.878 percent from 6.192 percent the night before, while yields on the Spanish equivalent fell to 6.514 percent, down from the close of 6.915 percent on Thursday.

-“EU support for Spain and Italy looks more real today than it has any time the last three years,” said Chris Rupkey, managing director and chief financial economist at Bank of Tokyo/Mitsubishi UFJ in New York.
-“This is not a ‘buy some time’ fix.
-It’s big.”

 Derek Halpenny at Bank of Tokyo-Mitsubishi UFJ in London said among lingering questions is whether the firepower available to the rescue funds will be enough to stabilize the 2.5 trillion euro Spanish and Italian bond markets, and how easy it will be to agree on the banking supervisory mechanism.